Why Do Garage Door Springs Break?

 You are currently viewing Why Do Garage Door Springs Break?

-Garage door springs have a main role in the smooth operation of your garage door but over time they can break.
-A common reason is constant opening and closing of the door which put pressure on the springs and causing them to eventually snap but not only frequent use also temperature changes can affect the springs while extreme heat or cold can cause expansion and contraction leading to fatigue and eventually to a broken spring.
-Poor maintenance, lack of lubrication, wrong size of springs and improper tension can also contribute to a spring breakage.
+A common reason is constant opening and closing of the door which put pressure on the springs and causing them to eventually snap but not only frequent use also temperature changes can affect the springs while extreme heat or cold can cause expansion and contraction leading to metal fatigue and eventually will break the spring.

 How long should garage door springs last?